Plastic Baggie and Balloon Piercing

 Properties of matter - Attractive forces in matter - Adhesion and Cohesion

-Science content focus
+Physical science content focus

 Attractive forces in matter - Adhesive force, acts to hold two separate bodies together (or to stick one body to another).
 Cohesive force, acts to hold together like or unlike atoms, ions, or molecules in a single body.
 However, both forces result from the same basic properties of matter.
-Properties such as, surface tension in liquids (cohesion), and capillary action (combination of adhesion and cohesion).
+Properties such as surface tension in liquids (cohesion), and capillary action (combination of adhesion and cohesion).
 Hardness of a diamond results from a strong cohesive forces between the carbon atoms of which it is made.
 Friction between two solid bodies depends in part upon adhesion.

 Supporting ideas from unpacking the big idea